travel lessons

 On the bike

 1) Local grocery shopping on a motorcycle is easy: attach sturdy re-usable shopping bags to the inner side of handlebars using carabiners.
 Handguards keep the straps from interfering with my grips.
 Try to balance the weight between bags and do not overload them.
-In case a bag breaks do not pack any cans or glass bottles.
-Get 4 high-quality bags with heavy-duty straps; the ones available in Mexico and Central America have low-quality straps.
+In case a bag breaks do not pack any glass bottles.
+Get 4 high-quality bags with heavy-duty straps; the ones available in Latin America have low-quality straps.
 Lawyer's note: just kidding about this lesson!

 2) Check your instant-fuel-consumption readout to calibrate your highway riding.
-I get far better mileage by traveling under 4,000 rpm and 70 mph.
+I get far better mileage by traveling under 3,750 rpm and 65 mph (105 kph).
 I am in no rush and am okay being one of the slower highway vehicles.

 3) It is not worth the fuel gain to try and draft semi-trucks.
 The helmet buffeting is often bad and one needs to unsafely tailgate to obtain the gain.